 This will produce a new type of computer architecture capable of setting future global HPC standards that will provide Exascale performance using 15 to 30 times less energy.

-You can't create discussions here, but as discussions appear they might have answers you need.
+There are no discussions here currently, but as they appear they might have answers you need.